PRO-2684/doc_for/README.md

 #     field: i32,
 #     not_documented: i32,
 # }
-// Won't compile due to `Field does not exist` assert_eq!(doc_for!(MyStruct, non_existent), None);
+// Won't compile due to `Field or variant does not exist` assert_eq!(doc_for!(MyStruct, non_existent), None);
 ```